easytarget/microPyEZfonts/MARQUEE.md

 #...etc for all fonts
 ```

-You then create a font instance for each imported font:
+You then create a marquee instance for the imported font:
 ```python
 mymarquee = ezFBmarquee(device, fontName,
                         x=0, y=0,